-By Sol Gonzalez, on 28 April 2022
+By Sol Gonzalez, on 21 July 2023

 In marketing, it's not enough to know how many people are visiting your website; you also have to know where they come from.
-Identifying different types of web traffic allows you to segment your audience and see which of your strategies gives you the best ROI.
+Not all visits are created equal, and identifying the different traffic sources that bring people to your site will help you understand how to improve it, segment your audience and see which of your strategies gives you the best ROI.
+Organic, Direct, Referral, Paid Media and Paid Search are just some of types of Website Traffic that we will be taking a look at today.

-To properly analyze web traffic, you must be able to distinguish between the total number of visits during a given period and the number of unique visitors, since the same person may visit the site several times.
+To properly analyze web traffic, you must be able to distinguish between the total number of visits during a given period and the number of unique visitors since the same person may visit the site several times.

 1. Organic Traffic